Nurturing Your New Tires: Essential Care Guideline

 Tire Chemical Composition

-After leaving the factory, new tires contain certain release agents like silicone-based compounds.
+After leaving the factory, new tires contain specific release agents like silicone-based compounds.
 These help tires release from the molds during manufacturing.
 While the agents are mandatory for the production process, they are expected to reduce traction during the first period of use.
-As such, it might take some time for these compounds to wear off until the true tire grip properties emerge.
+As such, these compounds might take some time to wear off until the actual tire grip properties emerge.

 Tire Tread Conditioning